adopted-ember-addons/ember-infinity/README.md

 4. pushObjects
 5. unshiftObjects

-The `model` hook (similar to the Route Mixin `infinityModel` hook pre 1.0) will fetch the first page you request and pass the result to your template.
+The `model` hook will fetch the first page you request and pass the result to your template.

 ```js
 import Route from '@ember/routing/route';